sirrazor05/cloud/questions/readme.md

    - This principle promotes loose coupling between modules by introducing abstractions/interfaces that decouple high-level and low-level components, making the system more flexible, extensible, and easier to maintain.

+## 3. What is the final keyword doing? <a name="final"></a>

+Final keyword in java can be applied on variables, methods or classes.

+### Final Variables:

+- When applied to a variable, the final keyword indicates that the variable's value cannot be modified once it has been assigned a value.
+- For primitive data types, the value of a final variable cannot change once it's assigned.
+- For reference data types (objects), the reference stored in the variable cannot change after initialization.
+However, the state of the object itself may still be modified (unless the object is immutable).

+### Final Methods:

+- When applied to a method, the final keyword indicates that the method cannot be overridden by subclasses.
+This means that the implementation of the method in the superclass is final and cannot be changed by subclasses.
+- Declaring a method as final prevents subclasses from providing a different implementation for that method.

+### Final Classes:

+- When applied to a class, the final keyword indicates that the class cannot be subclassed (i.e., no other class can extend it).
+It effectively prevents inheritance for that class.
+- Final classes are often used when the design of a class is complete, and it's not intended to be subclassed or extended.